Counsel, Education, and Advocacy

 Does working with a lawyer slow down our process?

 Sometimes it can.
 That said, we recognize that the creative industry moves quickly.
 And we have built our practice with that in mind.
-More times than not, we’ll be ready to move a transaction forward and you’ll be waiting the other side’s legal or procurement team.
+More times than not, we’ll be ready to move a transaction forward and you’ll be waiting on the other side’s legal or procurement team.
 We’ll also help you identify and navigate artificial deadlines that the other side sometimes tries to impose.

 Do lawyers always tell you that you can’t do something you want to do?